Activists, progressives demand reversal of parliamentarian ruling against amnesty provision

 “This is not a ruling.
 This is nothing binding.
 It’s opinion,” Ms. Pressley told reporters.
 “I don’t think that a Senate parliamentarian, who has proven themselves on multiple occasions to be an obstructionist toward getting what we need to get done on behalf of the people and to advance the president’s agenda, should be standing in the way.”

-Senate Democrats could vote to overturn her decision, but Senate Majority Whip Richard Durbin, chairman of the Judiciary Committee and Democrats’ chief negotiator on immigration, said that’s not likely.
+Senate Democrats could vote to overturn her decision, but Senate Majority Whip Richard J. Durbin of Illinois, chairman of the Judiciary Committee and Democrats’ chief negotiator on immigration, said that’s not likely.

 “I think the votes needed on the floor are not there,” he said.